 I'm a big fan of word of mouth.
 Ask around.
 Ask your teachers.
 Ask the reception desk.
 Email instructors you love.
 Ask bloggers :)

 There are so many different teacher training courses available so make sure you check out the accreditation.
 Is it Yoga Alliance, or Yoga Australia (or similar) approved?
 It's not the 'be all and end all' to be registered with one of these industry bodies but personally, as someone who hires Yoga teachers, it at least gives me some indication, if I don't know the school you've trained at, that your certification meets the industry standards.
 Registration will also help you get insurance and if you are lucky enough they offer short courses for Yoga teachers, they remind you when you need to update your CPR and hold regular gatherings.

 A rant to finish up.
 I hear of peeps deciding they want to change their career/life to be a Yoga teacher when they don't practice Yoga themselves.
 Someone telephoned me for advice on Yoga teacher training and she had NEVER been to a Yoga class in her life!
-Although it's admirable to come to the realisation that something needs to change in your life, I would recommend you put it off for a bit ... find yourself a good Yoga teacher and practice Yoga regularly for at least a year (many would disapprove of my advice and say at least 5 years).
+Although it's admirable to come to the realisation that something needs to change in your life, I would recommend you put it off for a bit ... find yourself a good Yoga teacher and practice Yoga regularly for at least a few years (many would disapprove of my advice and say at least 5 years).
 Your decision could change after this... because it is really hard work.
 I think it's best to experience this discipline mentally, emotionally and physically before you can talk the talk, respect what your students are going through and fully respect the Yoga way of life.